samolego/pare-opencloud/README.md

 - User profiles and balances
 - Category and payment mode definitions

-The application includes a CSV parser (`PCSVParser`) that handles data validation and transformation.
+The application includes a JSON parser (`PSONParser`) that handles data validation and transformation.

 ## 📖 Usage